various UI failures when running under Wayland

 I'm feeling better about using GtkPopover to handle the buttons at the bottom of lighttable/darkroom, as that seems to fit both within darkttable's UI and GTK's widget scheme.

-#14 Updated by Dan Torop over 2 years ago
+#14 Updated by Dan Torop about 3 years ago

 Another UI problem under Wayland, involving auto-repeated keys when in lighttable's preview mode.

 - start darktable with Wayland as the GDK backend (e.g. via